Here at our little flock, we strive to provide a healthy, loving home to all our animals.

 Having registered breeding stock ensures that our sheep conform to breed standards in soundless, height, fleece quality, carriage and many more traits.
-Many of our lambs are NABSSAR registered, except those that don't meet the breed standard.
+For a small fee, we will register your lamb with NABSSAR, except those that don't meet the breed standard.

 All of the sheep at our little flock are registered with the Olde English Babydoll Miniature Southdown Sheep (Mock) Registry.
 We have been part of this registry since December 2009.

 The standard for the Olde English "Babydoll" Minature Southdown Sheep was taken directly from the Southdown Sheep Society in England.
 It is the standard for the original sheep changed only to allow for colors.
 Only white or mouse colored sheep were allowed under the original standard.
 There are less than a dozen breeders in Canada on this registry.
 Not only are Babydoll sheep rare, they are hard to come by in Canada and the United States.

 our little flock has been enrolled in the SFCP since December 2009.
 In 2017 we achieved the rank of Certified!
 Maintaining our high standing in the program means being followed by a Scrapie Certified Vet, lots of paperwork, fees and annual health inspections.